headspace Dandenong offers FREE support to young people aged 12-25, who are going through a tough time

 - eheadspace (online counselling) CLICK HERE

-- Mental Illness' FACT SHEETS CLICK HERE
+- Mental Health and Well-being Information sheets CLICK HERE

 Local Online Youth Service Directory